raahmad/Impacts-on-FGM/README.md

 What things you need to run the software
 1. R 3.3.2
 2. RStudio 1.0.135
-3. install. packages should not be in your script. library(package) is necessary.
 4. Packages to install: xml2, ggplot2, dplyr.